Immigrants are often their own worst enemy.

 Each year, deportation defense becomes tougher.
 More and more rigid laws are passed – increasing the difficulty of winning deportation and removal cases, especially for undocumented immigrants.

 Here are four things to think about before you try to defend yourself at immigration court hearings and trials.

 Too many news stories present a different picture.
 Many people, who watch the news on immigration, believe that deporting individuals is almost impossible.
 This view is far from the truth.
 If you’re an undocumented immigrant, do not fall into the trap of thinking that getting a green card is easy.

 The reality is that once an immigrant is sent to Immigration Court, the odds of winning are far less than 50-50.

 Rules are not only stiffer . . . procedures are tighter . . . and judges are stricter than ever before.
-Still, nearly 150,000 immigrants without any legal documents try to handle their deportation and removal cases without an immigration deportation defense trial attorney.
+Still, more than 200,000 immigrants without any legal documents try to handle their deportation and removal cases without an immigration deportation defense trial attorney.
 This is an open invitation for tragedy.

 Immigration Success Is Complicated

 Some immigrants without papers believe that because a friend has won his deportation case, they will experience the same outcome.

 They do not stop and consider that major differences may exist between the two matters.
 Sometimes, the advice comes from a person who already had earned a green card but was on the verge of losing it.